netobserv/network-observability-operator/DEVELOPMENT.md

 ## Build and deploy a Docker image

-A way to test code changes is to build a Docker image from local sources, push it to your own Docker repository and deploy it to an existing cluster:

-(replace `quay.io/youraccount` with your own registry and account)
+A way to test code changes is to build a Docker image from local sources, push it to your own Docker repository, and deploy it to an existing cluster.
+Do the following, but replace IMG value with your own registry and account:

 ```bash
 IMG="quay.io/youraccount/network-observability-operator:test" make image-build image-push deploy
 ```

-After the operator is deployed, you need to set up Loki (the flows store), install a `FlowCollector` custom resource (which stands for the operator configuration), and optionally install Grafana.
+After the operator is deployed, set up Loki, which is used to store flows, install a `FlowCollector` custom resource to collect network flows, and optionally install Grafana to provide a user interface and dashboards.

-We provide a quick & easy way to deploy Loki (not for production use), Grafana and a `FlowCollector` with default values:
+This provides a quick and easy way to deploy Loki, Grafana and a `FlowCollector` with default values.
+Note this Loki setup is not for production use.

 ```bash
 make deploy-loki deploy-grafana deploy-sample-cr
 ```

-It will set up a local port-forward to Grafana and Loki.
-To avoid it, pass `PORT_FWD=false` with the command above.
+It will run Loki and Grafana locally, and set up a local port-forward to them.
+To avoid this, add `PORT_FWD=false` to the command above.

 Creating a `FlowCollector` triggers the operator deploying the monitoring pipeline:

 - Configures IPFIX exports
 - Deploys the flow collector pods, `flowlogs-pipeline`
-- Deploys the `network-observability-plugin` for OpenShift console (when used in OpenShift)
+- Deploys the `network-observability-plugin` if using OpenShift Console

-You should shortly see flows coming in Grafana or the OpenShift Console ([if not, wait at least 10 minutes](./README.md#faq--troubleshooting)).
+You should be able to see flows in OpenShift Console and Grafana.
+If not, wait up to 10 minutes.
+See the [FAQ on troubleshooting](./README.md#faq--troubleshooting) for more information.

 ### Test another one's pull request